rakib1295/TemperatureArduino/README.md

-This is an IOT device for temperature monitor with wifi.
+This is an IOT device for temperature monitoring with wifi.